meeaai/remote-assets/azure-function-app-conn-str-replacement/README.md

 > **Azure Managed Identities** provide a secure and simple way to access Azure resources **without the need to store credentials** in code or configuration files.
 This demo illustrated the benefits of using a managed identity in place of the `AzureWebJobsStorage` connection string in an Azure Functions app.

+Managed Identities offer a lot of benefits, inculding
+- Reduced security risk: No need to store credentials in code or configuration files which can be misused or leaked.
+- Auditing and compliance: It might be easier to track and audit the use of managed identities in your environment compared to connection strings.
+- Simplified management: You no longer need to manage and rotate credentials for the storage account.

 ## Prerequisites

 - Azure subscription